Sponsored by the Illinois Art Education Association for IAEA members Continuing Studies through the School of the Art Institute of Chicago

 - volunteer or paid service in art education

-- documentation of work as an Artist/ Art Educator in digital portfolio
+- documentation of work as an Artist/ Art Educator in a digital portfolio

 - personal statement